“Are you sure you’re an expert? Because I’m not seeing anything about you online.”

 In my opinion, instead of just backlinking to a piece that provides value, a content piece needs to provide value that stands alone.
 But maybe that’s just me.

 Meanwhile, SEO (search engine optimisation) compliments content marketing by optimising a website using keywords placed in strategically useful and organic ways to boost traffic from search pages.
+It includes competitor analysis to determine how you can target the keywords that are currently making your competitors money.

 Here’s an example to make things clearer (hopefully):